 The National Institutes of Health defines regenerative medicine as “the process of creating living, functional tissues to repair or replace tissue or organ function lost due to age, disease, damage, or congenital defects.”
 The hope is to restore damaged tissue that will not adequately heal on its own.
 The primary goal is to replace damaged, diseased, degenerating or aging tissue with new tissue.
 Regenerative medicine in the musculoskeletal medicine arena can be used to treat ligament or tendon injuries, aid in healing of cartilage damage, or slow arthritic progression.

 Regenerative Medicine may involve cellular therapies, tissue engineering or other therapies that trigger the body’s natural ability to heal.
-Examples include platelet rich plasma therapy, alpha 2 macroglobulin therapy, amniotic tissue allografts, exosomes, and stem cell therapies.
+Examples include platelet rich plasma therapy, alpha 2 macroglobulin therapy, amniotic tissue allografts and exosomes.
 Most regenerative medicine therapies are currently non FDA approved.
 Early studies show great promise and specific treatments may be an appropriate alternative to more traditional treatment options such as surgery or where injections have provided temporary relief of pain.

 How can regenerative medicine help with pain?

 Regenerative medicine treatments have potential to relieve pain either by repair or replacing tissue.
 While some forms of regenerative medicine treatments can relieve pain within days to weeks by shutting down inflammatory substances in the body, others may take months to repair or replace tissue.

 Types of regenerative treatment options available for musculoskeletal medicine